Skip to content

 LAUGHTER?

 Yes.
-As a comedian, minister, and cancer survivor, I believe that laughter is one of the most powerful tools we have for physical, emotional, and spiritual healing.
-In the month of Breast Cancer Awareness, it is something we should celebrate.
+As a comedienne, minister, and cancer survivor, I believe laughter is one of the most powerful tools for physical, emotional, and spiritual healing.
+Laughter is definitely something we should celebrate.

 There is overwhelming scientific evidence supporting the health benefits of humor.
-For example, we know that the extra intake of air from laughing can lower our blood pressure, boost the immune system, enhance heart and lung function, and increase endorphins.
+For example, the extra air intake from laughing can lower blood pressure, boost the immune system, enhance heart and lung function, and increase endorphins.
 It can even bump up our calorie burn.
 In fact, laughing for 15 minutes can burn 80 calories.
 That’s enough to justify a Reese’s Peanut Butter Cup!

 Hospitals and treatment centers are now using humor as a healing tool for cancer, Alzheimer’s, autism, and mental health issues.
-The Big Apple Clown Care Unit, for example, sponsors programs across the country in which clowns help children cope with the intimidating atmosphere of a hospital.
+For example, the Big Apple Clown Care Unit sponsors programs across the country in which clowns help children cope with the intimidating atmosphere of a hospital.

 LAUGHTER CHANGES OUR PERSPECTIVE